Artists-for-Humanity/module-space-invaders-phaser/README.md

 # "Anything but Space Invaders"

 This project is meant to introduce you to Javascript.
 In this project we will use a library called [Phaser.js](https://phaser.io/) to create our own version of [Space Invaders](https://www.youtube.com/watch?v=MU4psw3ccUI).
-Phaser is a Javascript game framework.
+Phaser.js is a Javascript (js) game framework.
 A framework is a set of code that contains commonly used tools.
 The reason we use a framework is so that we can focus on writing the unique code for our game and not reinventing the wheel for generic aspects of our game.

 ## Getting Started